Caspar-Cheng/React-Form-List/README.md

 Fixed multiple bugs and uptimise the performance by using some of the hook.

-version 3.0 - implement JSON Server API:
+version 3.0 - implement JSON Server API with redux thunk:

 add all the api request(get, post, delete, put) into thunk.js(previous action.js); //